pyca/cryptography/docs/topic-guides/asymmetric-intro.rst

 ----------

 Finally, if we have an encrypted message, we can decrypt it using our private key.
-Like sigantures, we need to know the mode and algorithm that a message was encrypted with:
+Like signatures, we need to know the mode and algorithm that a message was encrypted with:

 .. doctest::